wp-plugins/child-theme-configurator/readme.txt

 * Multisite compatible - great for network sites
 * Make modifications above and beyond the theme Customizer
 * Enqueue (link) parent theme stylesheet instead of using @import
-* Export Child Theme as Zip Archive
+* Export child themes as Zip Archive
 * Import web fonts and use them in place of theme fonts
 * Identify and override exact selectors from the parent theme
 * Change specific colors, backgrounds, font styles, etc., without changing other elements